carlchengyt/COMP0035_Group5/README.md

 ## COMP0035_Group5
-COMP0035 group repo
+COMP0035 group repository
-database and tests contained
+This is a project building a webapp helping companies managing their userstories Database and tests contained